summary

 Bill Summary

 An act relating to sexual offenders and sexual predators; amending s.
-775.215, F.S.; defining the terms "public bathing place" and "public swimming pool"; revising residency restrictions for persons convicted of certain sexual offenses occurring on or after a specified date; providing penalties; providing applicability; amending s.
-943.04351, F.S.; revising requirements for a search of sexual predator or sexual offender registration information by a state agency or governmental subdivision before appointing or employing a person to work at specified locations; amending s.
-947.005, F.S.; defining the terms "public bathing place" and "public swimming pool"; amending s.
+775.215, F.S.; defining the term "public swimming pool"; revising residency restrictions for persons convicted of certain sexual offenses occurring on or after a specified date; providing penalties; providing applicability; defining the term "permanent residence"; amending s.
+856.022, F.S.; revising the distance required for a specified offender to commit a specified offense of loitering or prowling; prohibiting such offender from knowingly contacting, communicating with, or approaching with the intent to contact or communicate with certain children at certain locations; providing an exception; requiring such offender to provide notice to a school or child care facility under certain circumstances; providing definitions; amending s.
+901.15, F.S.; authorizing the warrantless arrest of a person if a law enforcement officer has probable cause to believe that such person has committed specified offenses; amending s.
+943.04351, F.S.; revising requirements for the search of sexual predator or sexual offender registration information by a state agency or governmental subdivision before appointing or employing a person to work at specified locations; hb45-02-c2 amending s.
 947.1405, F.S.; revising special conditions for certain sexual offenders subject to conditional release supervision for offenses committed on or after a specified date; amending s.
-948.001, F.S.; defining the terms "public bathing place" and "public swimming pool"; amending s.
 948.30, F.S.; revising conditions of probation or community control for certain sexual offenders for offenses committed on or after a specified date; providing an effective date.

 AI Summary